transposit/transposit-js-sdk/README.md

 </script>
 ```

-### Signed-in routes
+### Signed in routes

-For all routes that require sign-in, check if the user is signed-in.
+For all routes that require sign-in, check if the user is signed in.
 Redirect to your sign-in page if they are not.

 ```html
 <script>